gSchool/ada-pre-course/03-pre-ada03/03-iterators/03-iterators.md

 * `each` must be associated with a block
 * the iteration variable is optional with `each`, but usually used

+We will talk about collections like arrays a but further on.

 ```ruby
 # each syntax
 # do ... end is the block